-Innovation Project #2: Healthy Living Community (formerly Friends for Health/Weekend Wellness): The project will be designed for adults with serious mental health conditions, living in mental health supportive living environments.
-Many of these individuals were discharged from higher levels of placement, were at risk to enter these higher levels of care settings, and were homeless or at risk of homelessness prior to moving into the supported living community.
+Innovation Project #2: Healthy Living Community (formerly Friends for

+Health/Weekend Wellness): The project is designed for adults with serious mental health conditions, living in mental health supportive living environments.
+Many of these individuals were discharged from higher levels of placement, are at risk to enter these higher levels of care settings, and/or were homeless or at risk of homelessness prior to moving into the supported living community.
 Initially staff will develop, with input from consumers, activities to improve social opportunities and develop friendships in settings that are not associated with services.

-Status of MHSA Funding: New program aimed presented for expenditure of INN Reversion in Fiscal Year 19-20.
-Not yet approved by MHSOAC.
+Status of MHSA Funding: New program presented for expenditure of INN Reversion in Fiscal Year 19-20 and approved by the MHSOAC for expenditure through 2025.
+The entirety of the funding for this project comes from reverted and reallocated Innovation (INN) funds.

-Population served: Mendocino County specialty mental health recipients, in particular those stepping down from Lanterman-Petris-Short (LPS) Conservatorships, from higher levels of care, those that have been homeless and at risk of homelessness, and/or the most isolated and difficult to engage of Full Service Partners.
+- 1. Population served: Mendocino County specialty mental health recipients, in particular those stepping down from Lanterman-Petris-Short (LPS) Conservatorships, from higher levels of care, those that have been homeless and at risk of homelessness, and/or the most isolated and difficult to engage of Full Service Partners. - 2.
+Innovative Idea: Advancing wellness, peer, and social rehabilitative models further by testing strategies in the home environment, and that further consumer development beyond engagement of social activities in service venues toward independent development of lasting friendships, and relationships. - 3.
+Program Goals: Increase the quality of mental health services.
+Strategies would include building weekend activities, evening social